Supriya-uchinthala123/verp/project management/projects/doctype/project/README.md

-proj details. proj can be internal or external and can have Tasks, Milestones associated to it.
+project details. project can be internal or external and can have Tasks, Milestones associated to it.